-Thus, a conventional numerical guideline is calculated based on the assumption that the residual contaminant mass remaining after remediation is equal to the remediation guideline over the whole source volume (source width x source length x source depth).
+Thus, a conventional numerical guideline is calculated based on the assumption that the residual contaminant mass remaining after remediation is equal to the chemical of potential concern being present at the remediation guideline over the whole source volume (source width x source length x source depth).
 Case studies have shown that this assumed contaminant mass can be 1 to 2 orders of magnitude greater than the actual contaminant mass, and this illustrates the degree to which numerical guideline-based remediation can be significantly over-conservative in some cases.